nonoesp/laravel-folio/README.md

 ## Migrations

+First, make sure you remove Laravel's default migration files from `database/migrations` as they can collide with this package.

 Let's create the tables required by **Space** in your database.

 First, make sure your database connection is setup properly in you `.env` file.